Understanding how to choose the right camera lens can be overwhelming, given the variety of lenses and models available.

 I recommend reading the article, where you will learn my approach to selecting the right lens.

-Next, run the Lens Finder to discover the right lens based on the camera you use and the type of photography you do.
+Next, run the Lens Finder to discover the right lens based on your camera type and photography style.

 Let’s get started.

-For example, if you are looking for a lens for your Canon camera, you not only can buy models from Canon but also from Sigma, Tamron, Tokina, and others.
-But, you have to make sure the lens mount matches your camera mount.
+For example, if you want a lens for your Canon camera, you can buy models from Canon and Sigma, Tamron, Tokina, and others.
+But you have to make sure the lens mount matches your camera mount.

 You see, different cameras feature different sensors.
-The main two sensor types are full-frame and APS-C (crop) sensors, where APS-C sensors are notably smaller.
-This results in a “crop” effect, where the field of view on APS-C cameras is narrowed.
+The main two sensor types are full-frame and APS-C (crop) sensors, where APS-C sensors are notably smaller (by 1.5 factor).
+This results in a “crop” effect, narrowing the field of view on APS-C cameras.

 Take a look at the diagram below:

-That’s why I recommend using lenses made specifically for APS-C cameras in these situations; APS-C lenses are generally far cheaper than their full-frame counterparts, yet they still offer great image quality.
+That’s why I recommend using lenses made specifically for APS-C cameras in these situations; APS-C lenses are generally far cheaper and smaller than their full-frame counterparts, yet they still offer great image quality.